loafey/master-thesis/Slut/4.0 - Compilation/main.typ

 #include "transformations.typ"

 == Compilation
-#ln uses a compilation for the fragments!
+#ln uses a compilation scheme for the fragments!

-This turns the language into a pseudo assembly language.

-This assembly language is then easily translated into x86-64 assembly!
+This turns the language into a pseudo assembly language, which can then be translated into x86-64 assembly!

 == Application Binary Interface -- ABI
 This defines how functions are called and how memory should be represented.